 I know, I know, it’s one bold statement, but first read on so I can explain.
 See if by the end you don’t agree.

 Justin and I had known each other for about 17 years when we decided to get married.
 By the time we got married we were best friends, head over heels in love with each other, and on Cloud 9.
 We knew each other inside and out.
 Our friends and family all commented on how happy we were together.

 Justin was still in the Navy when we said our I Do’s with a year and a half to serve before he could come home.
 I’m a realist, so I knew when he came home it would take some time to get used to living together and being married.
 What I didn’t expect was my husband to return home injured with post-traumatic stress disorder, which is a separate story in and of itself.
 But still, I was confident we could overcome anything so long as we were together.
-And I was right; but yet so wrong.
+And I was right; but yet so wrong, I even took Justin along with me for couples counseling orange county to save our marriage.
 Sometimes it becomes especially difficult to understand each other in relationship, but you can try to save your marriage with a weekend intensive.
 To learn more check out African American marriage retreats 2019.

 By: Shawn J. Gourley